huaweicloud/terraform-provider-huaweicloud/docs/resources/cdm_cluster.md

  The scheduled startup/shutdown and auto shutdown function cannot be enabled at the same time.
   The time format is `hh:mm:ss`.
 Changing this parameter will create a new resource.

-* `email` - (Optional, List, ForceNew) Specifies email address for receiving notifications when a table/file migration job fails or an EIP exception occurs.
-The max number is 5.
-Changing this parameter will create a new resource.
+* `email` - (Optional, List) Specifies email address for receiving notifications when a table/file migration job fails or an EIP exception occurs.
+The max number is 20.

-* `phone_num` - (Optional, List, ForceNew) Specifies phone number for receiving notifications when a table/file migration job fails or an EIP exception occurs.
-The max number is 5.
-Changing this parameter will create a new resource.
+* `phone_num` - (Optional, List) Specifies phone number for receiving notifications when a table/file migration job fails or an EIP exception occurs.
+The max number is 20.

 ## Attribute Reference